-The h-index is a factor determining both the quantity and the quality of a scientist's research output.
+The h-index is a factor determining both the quantity and quality of a scientist's research output.

-Up-to-date information about the h-index can be found in Wikipedia.
+Up-to-date information about the h-index can be found on Wikipedia.

 Before you can calculate your h-index, you will need a complete publication list.
 The procedures to do this in Web of Science and in Scopus are listed below.